-This widespread viral infection is named after the Hungarian veterinary pathologist Aladar Aujeszky, who first described the disease in 1902.
-It is caused by the porcine herpesvirus and can affect dogs and cats, as well as cattle, sheep, and goats, and is almost always fatal.
-The disease, also known as pseudorabies, cannot be transmitted to humans.
-According to current legislation, pseudorabies is a notifiable animal disease and is controlled by the state.
+This highly contagious viral infection, found worldwide, is named after the Hungarian veterinary pathologist Aladar Aujeszky, who first described the disease in 1902.
+It is caused by the porcine herpesvirus.
+Dogs and cats can contract the disease, as can cattle, sheep, and goats.
+Horses and humans are resistant.
+The disease is also known as pseudorabies and is always fatal in dogs and cats.
+Aujeszky’s disease is a notifiable animal disease and is controlled by the government.

 It is natural for your horse to occasionally shake its head to ward off insects or because it is excited or tense.
 However, involuntary, persistent head tossing without any apparent cause is no longer natural.
 It is characteristic of headshaking syndrome.
 Unlike cribbing or weaving, headshaking syndrome is usually not a behavioral disorder, but a neurological condition that should be investigated by a veterinarian.